 Receive warriors : the holy warriors are Elegguá, Oggún, Ochosi and Osun.
 The practitioner should have them represented at home, attend to them regularly, blow brandy and tobacco smoke on them, and light a candle.
 Once a year they should be fed a feathered animal.
 These saints help those who have received them to make their way, to win wars and to protect themselves from the evil eye.

-Receive “hand of Orula” : with this power the initiates can know their guardian angel, or protective orisha.
-The initiation lasts three days, in which you must refrain from drinking, having intercourse or going out at night.
+Receive?
+Orula's hand?: with this power the initiates can meet their guardian angel, or protective orisha.
+The initiation lasts three days, in which you must refrain from drinking, having sex or going out at night.

-The last day he/she receives various advice from the babalawos who performed the ceremony, which will be vital for his/her future and that of his/her family.
-Orula is represented inside a small yellow and green amphora, which the initiate must keep in his/her house, in a high place.
+On the last day, he receives several pieces of advice from the babalawos who performed his ceremony, which will be vital for his future and that of his family.
+Orula is represented inside a small yellow and green amphora, which the initiate must keep in his house, in a high place.
 To recognize themselves, initiates wear necklaces or bracelets with yellow and green beads as well.

 Striking stick : pact of the initiate with the spirit that lives within the nganga or garment, to obtain its protection.